slint-ui/slint/docs/reference/src/language/widgets/widgets.md

 See [Selecting a Widget Style](../../advanced/style.md#selecting-a-widget-style) for details how to select the style.
 If no style is selected, `native` is the default.
 If `native` isn't available, `fluent` is the default.

-All widgets support all [properties common to builtin elements](../builtins/elements.md#common-properties).
+All widgets support all [properties common to primitive elements](../builtins/elements.md#common-properties).